elixir-europe/rdmkit/pages/contribute/preview_changes.md

 ## Make changes on your fork

-As an editor with editing rights on the IDTk, changes made by clicking on the pencil icon will be committed to a branch on the actual IDTk itself.
+As an editor with editing rights, changes made by clicking on the pencil icon will be committed to a branch on the main website itself.
 This is not a problem in normal circumstances, but when one wants to preview changes on one's own fork, this is not wanted.

-### 1. Make sure you have forked the IDTk
+### 1. Make sure you have forked the main branch

 Click on the 'fork' button in the right top corner to find out.
 If a fork is present under your personal GitHub ID, click on it.